leeboardtools/gnucashjgnash/readme.md

 	   the other account is an income account.
 The transaction is entered as two transactions:
         - A dividend transaction recording the income in the income account and the cash addition to the investment account.
         - A buy transaction recording the purchase of the shares from the investment account.

+- Scheduled transactions:
+    - Only fairly simple scheduled transactions are supported.
+Only one template transaction is supported (may change to a new scheduled transaction is created for each template transaction)
+    - Semi-monthly transactions are converted to two separate transactions.
+    - Reinvested dividends are not supported (they require 2 transactions, but the jGnash Reminder class only supports 1).
+    - End of month?
+    - The last date is not transferred, so make sure your GnuCash database is up to date before transferring.
+    - Reminders are only generated for scheduled transactions that have a template transaction.
+    - The 'except on weekends' setting is currently ignored, for the end of month it's always set to the last valid day of the month.

 - Budgets are not supported.

 # Project Development Notes:
 Here are my notes on creating a new plugin for jGnash that can be developed and debugged from Eclipse.